collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 src.stop(now + 4);
 ```

-Reload the page (`Cmd+R`) and click, you should now ear an incredibly nice sound coming from your speakers!
+Reload the page (`Cmd+R`) and click, you should now hear an incredibly nice sound coming from your speakers!

 :::tip
 Note that if you emulate multiple clients in the same window (i.e. [http://127.0.0.1:8000/?emulate=4](http://127.0.0.1:8000/?emulate=4)), you should see how the soundworks launcher also helps you to start all the clients at once without requiring you to click on each of them: